nadrane/blog/source/_posts/build-your-own-regex.md

 ## Refactoring

-We can now go back and very cleverly simplify `search` using a trick I learned in Norvig's class.
+We can now go back and cleverly simplify `search` using a trick I learned in Peter Norvig's [class](https://www.udacity.com/course/design-of-computer-programs--cs212).

 ```js
 function search(pattern, text) {